Learning Material Sample

 Using different types of investments in relation to their current and future potential tax position

-Non and starting rate taxpayers face different challenges to other taxpayers.
-Non-taxpayers should aim to ensure that their capital is invested to produce income, which will maximise their tax allowances.
-All taxpayers, where circumstances permit, should aim to ensure that they make full use of their personal savings allowance and the 0% band.
-They should aim to select investments where the income is paid gross or where...
+Non-taxpayers and starting rate taxpayers face different challenges to other taxpayers.
+Non-taxpayers should aim to ensure that their capital is invested to produce income, which will maximise their tax allowances and the starting rate band.

 Shortened demo course.
 See details at foot of page.

-...t is credited on the closing date)
+... on the closing date)

 Cashing single premium investment bonds or selling units/shares in offshore roll up funds